Learn how to find a route and directions with the route service.

 module uses a stops

-to add graphics when the map is clicked.
+to add graphics when clicking on the map.
 The graphics will define the stops

 for the route.